 It is recommended that students seek supportive guidance in the form of psychotherapy or other counseling during their time in the program when needed.
 The SMB Area of Focus is an academic program with an academic approach to advisement.
-As such psychological support and intervention is outside the scope of the professional boundaries of SMB staff and faculty.
-Internally to Teachers College, students are welcome to meet with Vice Provost of Student Affairs to discuss issues and receive guidance such as campus referrals.
-Students are welcome to also contact Columbia University's Counseling and Psychological Services (CPS).
+As such, psychological support and intervention are outside the scope of the professional boundaries of SMB staff and faculty.
+Internally at Teachers College, students are welcome to meet with the Vice Provost of Student Affairs to discuss issues and receive guidance, such as campus referrals.
+Students are also welcome to contact Columbia University's Counseling and Psychological Services (CPS).